 The base class for all Swing components except top-level containers.

-To use a component that inherits from JComponent
+To use a component that inherits from JComponent,

 you must place the component in a containment hierarchy